 Seizing an operations master role

-Role seizure is the act of assigning an operations master role to a new domain controller without the cooperation of the current role holder (usually because it is offline due to a hardware failure).
-During role seizure, a new domain controller assumes the operations master role without communicating with the current role holder.
+Role seizure is the act of assigning an operations master (also known as flexible single master operations or FSMO) role to a new domain controller without the cooperation of the current role holder—usually, because the current role holder is offline as a result of a hardware failure.
+During role seizure, the new domain controller assumes the operations master role without communicating with the current role holder.

-To minimize the risk of losing data to incomplete replication, do not perform a role seizure until enough time has passed to complete at least one complete end-to-end replication cycle across your network.
-Allowing enough time for complete end-to-end replication ensures that the domain controller that assumes the role is as up-to-date as possible.
+To minimize the risk of losing data to incomplete replication, do not perform a role seizure until enough time has passed to complete at least one end-to-end replication cycle across your network.
+Allowing enough time for complete end-to-end replication ensures that the domain controller that assumes the role is as up to date as possible.

-This needs to be the domain controller that will be seizing the role.
+Verify replication to the domain controller that will be seizing the role.